U-boat campaign: American campaign

 departed Kiel on 14 April 1918 commanded by Korvettenkapitän Heinrich von Nostitz und Jänckendorff, her mission to attack American shipping.
 She arrived in Chesapeake Bay on 21 May where she laid mines off the Delaware capes, and cut the submerged telegraph cables which connected New York with Nova Scotia.
 On 25 May she stopped three US schooners off Virginia, took their crews prisoner, and sank the three ships by gunfire.
 On 2 June 1918, known to some historians as "Black Sunday", U-151 sank six US ships and damaged two others off the coast of New Jersey in the space of a few hours.
 The next day the tanker Herbert L. Pratt struck a mine previously laid by U-151 in the area but was later salvaged.
 Only 13 people died in the seven sinkings, their deaths caused by a capsized lifeboat.
-She returned to Kiel on 20 July 1918 after a 94-day cruise in which she had covered a distance of 10915 mi, sunk 23 ships totalling 61,000 tons, and had laid mines responsible for the sinking of another 4 vessels.
+She returned to Kiel on 20 July 1918 after a 94-day cruise in which she had covered a distance of 10915 mi, sunk 23 ships totaling 61,000 tons, and had laid mines responsible for the sinking of another 4 vessels.